Mercateo/ws/README.md

+This project is unmantained, deprecated and goes into archive with followup removal in 2 years.

 ⚠️ **DEPRECATED**: ️️️️ This package should not be used anymore.
 Before mature tools for mananing monorepos became available we used this package to share the same configs for building/linting/testing/releasing in multiple internal projects. ️Nowadays we use monorepos and don't need to share configs like we used to. ⚠️

 ---